h4ns21/Codewars/README.md

 # Codewars
-Various challenges of the Codewars platform :)
+Various challenges of the Codewars platform.